elopio/docs/source/includes/_typeDefinitions.md

 #### **Properties:**
 * **`id`** (string) Address of a Market, as a hexadecimal string.
 * **`universe`** (string) Address of a Universe, as a hexadecimal string.
-* **`marketType`** (string) Type of Market ("binary", "categorical", or "scalar").
+* **`marketType`** (string) Type of Market ("yesNo", "categorical", or "scalar").
 * **`numOutcomes`** (number) Total possible Outcomes for the Market.
 * **`minPrice`** (string) Minimum price allowed for a share on a Market, in ETH.
-For binary & categorical Markets, this is 0 ETH.
+For Yes/No & Categorical Markets, this is 0 ETH.
 For Scalar Markets, this is the bottom end of the range set by the Market creator.
 * **`maxPrice`** (string) Maximum price allowed for a share on a Market, in ETH.
-For binary & categorical Markets, this is 1 ETH.
+For Yes/No & Categorical Markets, this is 1 ETH.
 For Scalar Markets, this is the top end of the range set by the Market creator.
 * **`cumulativeScale`** (string) Difference between maxPrice and minPrice.
 * **`author`** (string) Ethereum address of the creator of the Market, as a hexadecimal string.
 * **`creationTime`** (number) Timestamp when the Ethereum block containing the Market creation was created, in seconds.